 Many of these works are by artists of national significance, including Henry Moore’s Harlow Family Group at the Civic Centre – a well-known stone sculpture that reflects the significance of the family unit after the Second World War – which looks out onto Elisabeth Frink’s Boar, located in the Water Gardens opposite.
 Just a ten-minute drive from our Park Inn by Radisson Harlow Hotel and with plenty of convenient parking, Harlow’s Water Gardens is a highlight of shopping and contemporary architecture in the town.

 Other artists whose sculptures decorate the town centre include the sensual sculptor Ralph Brown, FE McWilliam and Lynn Chadwick, who was renowned for his abstract steel sculptures – together they form an impressive array of works that provides unique stopping points as you make your way around the town on foot.

-Run by the Harlow Art Trust, the Gibberd Gallery is a purpose-built, contemporary exhibition space within Harlow Civic Centre.
-A state-of-the-art facility, and a must-see for all visitors, the gallery is home to a permanent collection of stunning watercolours by notable artists including John Nash, Edward Bawden and Elizabeth Blackadder.
+Run by the Harlow Art Trust, the Gibberd Gallery is a purpose-built, contemporary exhibition space within Harlow Civic Center.
+A state-of-the-art facility, and a must-see for all visitors, the gallery is home to a permanent collection of stunning watercolors by notable artists including John Nash, Edward Bawden and Elizabeth Blackadder.